Will there be a new UK lockdown before Christmas as part of Plan B?

 As preventative measures against omicron establishing a foothold, Britons were initially again ordered to wear face masks in shops and on public transport, more countries have been added to the travel “red list” and new arrivals from overseas will be required to take a PCR test and potentially self-isolate for 10 days.

-Mr Johnson is now expected to reintroduce working from home orders, something he was intially reluctant to do, as part of stricter “Plan B” measures in response to accelerating omicron cases.
+Mr Johnson has now reintroduced a work from home order from Monday, something he was intially reluctant to do, as part of stricter “Plan B” measures in response to accelerating omicron cases.

+Mandatory mask wearing has also been extended to indoor public venues including cinemas, theatres and places of worship from Friday, but will not be required in pubs and restaurants.

+The NHS Covid pass will be required for entry into nightclubs and other large venues from 15 December.
+It will also be mandatory for those attending unseated indoor venues with more than 500 attendees, and for outdoor events where there are more than 4,000 people.

+Mr Johnson said passes can be obtained with a negative lateral flow test or by having had two doses of a vaccine, but hinted this could change by saying “we will keep this under review as the boosters roll out”.

-The government is also revising its approach to booster jabs, making them available to all over-18s and halving the amount of time between second and third injections from six months to three.
+The government is also revising its approach to booster jabs, ultimately planning to make them available to all over-18s and halving the amount of time between second and third injections from six months to three.

+As for imposing a fourth national lockdown, Professor Neil Ferguson of Imperial College London, a member of the government’s Scientific Advisory Group for Emergencies (Sage), told BBC Radio 4’s Today programme that it could no longer be ruled out despite Britain’s high rate of vaccination because of the growing threat posed by omicron.

 But, when asked by Tory MP Richard Drax in the House of Commons last Monday whether he could promise there would be no further lockdowns, Mr Javid was unable to make a definite commitment, which is understandable given how much remains unknown about the new variant.